-This procedure must be followed in all instances of allegations or disclosures of child abuse made by or in relation to a child, school staff, volunteers, visitors or other persons while connected to a school environment.
+This procedure must be followed in all instances of allegations or disclosures of child abuse by or in relation to a child, school staff, volunteers, visitors or other persons while connected to a school environment.

-If a child is deemed to be at immediate risk, the volunteer or employee should contact emergency services on '000'.
+If a child is deemed at immediate risk, the volunteer or employee should contact emergency services on "000".

-Immediate risk of harm
+The immediate risk of harm

-If a child is at immediate risk of harm you must ensure their safety by:
+If a child is at immediate risk of harm, you must ensure their safety by:

-- separating alleged victims and others involved where possible - · administering first aid - calling 000 for urgent medical and/or police assistance to respond to immediate health or safety concerns - identifying a contact person at the service for future liaison with Police.
+- separating alleged victims and others involved where possible - administering first aid - calling 000 for urgent medical and police assistance to respond to immediate health or safety concerns - identifying a contact person at the service for future liaison with the police.

-1) Responding Internally
+1. Responding internally

-- a.
-Where Western Region Bangla School volunteers or employees form a belief that a child has suffered abuse or is at risk of abuse, they must report this to the child safety officer as soon as practicable and within 24 hours.
-Where a concern exists in relation to the child safety officer, the employee or volunteer should report to the principal or CLV Child Safe officer.
-A belief may be formed because a child, young person, the parents/carers or another person raises a concern with a Western Region Bangla School employee or volunteer. - b.
-The Western Region Bangla School child safety officer must ensure that the principal is advised of the child safety concern within 24 hours.
-Once the principal is notified, the child safety officer must ensure all other levels of management have been made aware of the incident, up to and including the CLV Child Safe Officer. - c.
-Internal reporting procedures must never delay the reporting of child protection concerns to the DHHS and/or Police.
-Should the child safety officer, principal or other nominated delegate be unavailable, the volunteer or employee who has formed the belief that a child is at risk, must make the report directly to DHHS, DET and/or Police without delay, i.e. within 24 hours. - d.
-Employees, volunteers and the child safety officer must ensure that concerns and actions taken are recorded using the incident reporting form.
+- a) Where Western Region Bangla School volunteers or employees form a belief that a child has suffered abuse or is at risk of abuse, they must report this to the Child Safety Officer as soon as practicable and within 24 hours.
+Where concern exists in relation to the Child Safety Officer, the employee or volunteer should report to the principal or CLV Child Safe Officer.
+A belief may be formed because a child, young person, the parents/carers or another person raises a concern with a Western Region Bangla School employee or volunteer. - b) The Western Region Bangla School Child Safety Officer must ensure that the Principal is advised of the child safety concern within 24 hours.
+Once the Principal is notified, the Child Safety Officer must provide all other levels of management that have been made aware of the incident, up to and including the CLV Child Safe Officer. - c) Internal reporting procedures must never delay reporting child protection concerns to the DHHS and police.
+Should the Child Safety Officer, Principal or other nominated delegate be unavailable, the volunteer or employee who has formed the belief that a child is at risk must make the report directly to DHHS, DET and police without delay, i.e. within 24 hours. - d) Employees, volunteers and the Child Safety Officer must ensure that concerns and actions are recorded using the incident reporting form.
 This incident reporting form will help you make your report to external authorities.
-The completed incident reporting form should be kept securely at your school and a copy sent to the CLV Child Safe Officer.
+The completed incident reporting form should be kept securely at your School and a copy sent to the CLV Child Safe Officer.

-2) Reporting to authorities
+2. Reporting to authorities

-- a.
-The volunteer or employee with the concern, and the child safety officer will agree the process for reporting the matter to relevant authorities, i.e. DHHS and/or Police, DET, CCYP etc. This must occur as soon as practicable. - b.
-If the Child Safety Office/School Leadership is unsure who to call CLVVictorian schools can access information from the website below.
+- a) The volunteer or employee with the concern and the Child Safety Officer will agree on reporting the matter to relevant authorities, i.e. DHHS and Police, DET, CCYP etc. This must occur as soon as practicable. - b) If the Child Safety Office/School Leadership is unsure who to call, CLV Victorian schools can access information from the website below.

-Information about Child Protection Services can be found on the Department of Health and Human Services website www.dhs.vic.gov.au/for-individuals/crisis-and-emergency/reporting-child-abuse
+Information about Child Protection Services can be found on the Department of Health and Human Services website: Resources for Child Safe Standards - DFFH Service Providers